Updated – May 2026

 - Physician retains full decision authority and documentation responsibility

-- PHI accessed only on need-to-know basis with audit trail
+- PHI accessed only on a need-to-know basis with audit trail

-- Model performance monitored for clinical accuracy over time
+- Model performance monitored for clinical accuracy and demographic parity over time

 A compliant lending AI agent operates as follows: